leadond/onboarding-saas/TYPESCRIPT_FIXES_SUMMARY.md

 ## 🏆 **CONCLUSION**

-**OnboardKit has achieved production-ready status** with a **90% reduction in TypeScript errors**.
+**Onboard Hero has achieved production-ready status** with a **90% reduction in TypeScript errors**.
 The remaining 26 errors are **non-critical cosmetic issues** that do not impact functionality or deployment.

 ### **Key Achievements:**
 - ✅ **All 21 flagship features working**